-There are significant uncertainties regarding the market prices for hydrocarbons and the availability of equity and / or other financing for the purposes of acquisition, exploration, development, production and / or sales activities.
+There are significant uncertainties regarding the market prices for hydrocarbons and the availability of equity and / or other financing for purposes of acquisition, exploration, development, production and / or sales activities.
 The future performance of the Company is largely tied to the successful exploration, development and production of its property interests; associated regulatory actions, including approval of contracts, permits and work programs to drill, hydraulically stimulate and produce wells; associated sales of hydrocarbons and overall financial markets.
-Financial and commodities markets are likely to be volatile, reflecting ongoing concerns regarding the impact of COVID-19 and the war in Ukraine, the stability of the global economy and global growth prospects.
+Financial and commodities markets are likely to be volatile, reflecting ongoing concerns regarding the impact of wars in Gaza and Ukraine in particular and the Mid East and Asia in general, the stability of the global economy and global growth prospects.
 Uncertainties in financial and commodities markets and delays in regulatory actions have also led to increased difficulties in borrowing and raising funds.
-Energy companies worldwide have been materially and adversely affected by these trends.
+Energy companies worldwide can be materially and adversely affected by these trends.
 As a result, the Company might encounter difficulties raising equity and / or other capital without excessively diluting the interests of existing shareholders.
 These trends may limit the ability of the Company to further explore and / or develop hydrocarbons resources discovered on its applicable property interests.

-The volatility of financial and commodities markets is a significant risk for the Company and the industry.
+The volatility of financial and commodities markets Is a significant risk for the Company and the industry.
 As a result, investors might divest assets perceived as higher risk in comparison to other investments.
 Companies similar to Sintana are considered substantially above average risk investments and are highly speculative.
 The volatility of markets, and investor sentiment, could make it difficult for Sintana to access capital markets in order to raise the capital it will need to fund future expenditures.
 See also "Risk Factors".